auth0/docs/articles/extensions/delegated-admin.md

 ![](/media/articles/extensions/delegated-admin/standard-dashboard.png)

 There are two available views, *Users* and *Logs*.
 At the *Users* view you can see all the users displayed and perform certain actions on them.
-In the table below you can see all the options you can perform on a user, which are available via the [dashboard](${uiURL}/#/) and which via the extension:
+In the table below you can see all the options you can perform on a user, which ones are available via the [dashboard](${uiURL}/#/) and which via the extension.

 <table class="table">
     <tr>